 But Krause plans to invest further in the property.
 She plans to make some much-needed upgrades, including making it ADA compliant so folks with disabilities can enjoy the venue.

 She also has a few other upgrades in mind.
-But most of all, she wants to make sure top-notch talent continues to head off the beaten path to play the venue.
+But most of all, she wants to make sure great music from top-notch talent continues to head off the beaten path to play the venue.
 She wants a mix of local acts and big regional names, from country and western to whatever is popular.